tymyrddin/red-basic/source/docs/system/Gain-unauthorised-access.md

-        1.6 Implant other malware for further remote intrusions (OR) 1.7 Use an unattended logged-in machine (OR) 1.8 Steal devices containing credentials of authorised users (OR) 1.9 Steal devices or storage containing the information 2 Capture authorised user credentials via vulnerable web application (OR) 2.1 Phishing (OR)
+        1.6 Implant other malware for further remote intrusions (OR) 1.7 Use an unattended logged-in machine (OR) 1.8 Steal devices containing credentials of authorised users (OR) 1.9 Steal devices or storage containing the information 2 Gain access to the data stored in databases (OR) 2.1 Using an SQL injection (OR)
+        2.2 Cracking the database root password (OR) 2.3 Using known database exploits
+    3 Capture authorised user credentials via vulnerable web application (OR) 3.1 Exploit file upload vulnerabilities (OR)
+        3.2 Exploit remote code execution vulnerabilities (OR) 3.3 Cross site scripting (XSS) (OR)
+        3.4 Manipulating cookies (OR)
-        2.2 Pharming (OR)
+        3.5 Clickjacking (OR)
-        2.3 Credential stuffing
+        3.6 Cross-Site Request Forgery (CSRF) (OR)
+    4 Gain access to (web) server
+        3.5 Hijacking session
+    5 Social engineering for delivering malware (OR) 5.1 Email spoofing (OR)
+        5.2 Steal access info with fake login page (OR) 5.3 (Fake) Webpage with a hook (OR)
+        5.4 SEO poisoning (OR)
-    3 Password-based attacks (OR)
-        3.1 Publicly available information (OR)
+        5.4 All kinds of creative ways to lure people 3 Password-based attacks on applications, databases, user accounts (OR) 3.1 Publicly available information (OR)
             3.1.1 Reconnaissance for guessing user names (AND) 3.1.2 Crack password